menchelab/VRNetzer/README.md

 ## **Installation: Quick Start**

-for a quick start, you can just [download the VR Module executable](https://menchelab.com/VRNetzer/VR_Module.zip) and run VR_Module.exe on your windows computer with a SteamVR compatible headset.
+For a quick start, you can just [download the VR Module executable](https://menchelab.com/VRNetzer/VR_Module.zip) and run VR_Module.exe on your windows computer with a [SteamVR compatible headset](https://store.steampowered.com/app/250820/SteamVR/?l=english).
 Please watch this [video](https://youtu.be/W5tW_tb3LGk) that will help to get you sterted.
-It comes preconfigured to connect to the other modules that we already installed on our server to make it easy for you to get a first impression.
+The VR Module comes preconfigured to connect to the other modules that we already installed on our server to make it easy for you to get a first impression.
 It has the ability to upload your own datasets, but we don't recommend it. **Do NOT upload any sensitive data here**, this is **only for demonstration purposes** and for the whole world to see.
 We don't guarantee your data's safety!
-If you want to work with your own data you should go with the [Stand Alone](#Installation-Stand-Alone) version.
+If you want to work with your own data you should use the [Stand Alone](#Installation-Stand-Alone) version.

 ## **Installation: Stand Alone**